Training the future leaders of medicine.

 Our residents are highly sought after for positions in subspecialty fellowships, academic medicine, and community practice.

-There are four tracks:
+There are three tracks:

 - Primary care: Graduates of this program are well-prepared and competitive for chief residencies, postgraduate fellowships, careers in academic general internal medicine and community practice.